Posts tagged Trig Pillar

 If you’ve searched for or stumbled across this page then you probably already know what an OS Trig Pillar is.
 If you don’t then this article from the Ordnance Survey is a good place to start.

 There were 30 OS Trig Pillars built in Greater London of which 24 are still in place.
-Of these some are on private land and are visible from a distance but not reachable.
-There’s a further 14 Trig Pillars that are outside of Greater London but inside of the M25.
-Special mention goes to TP9117 North Ockenden which is inside Greater London but outside of the M25.
+Of these, some are on private land and are visible from a distance but not reachable.
+There are a further 14 Trig Pillars that are outside of Greater London but inside of the M25.
+A special mention goes to TP9117 North Ockendon which is inside Greater London but outside of the M25.

 The Map